ArmanGrewal007/FileManager/README.md

 List of API endpoints --> <br>
 - `/register` To register the user and redirect to `/interface`
 - `/login` To login the user and redirect to `/interface`
-- `/interface` File manager interface that has 3 options - Add folder, subfolder and file
+- `/interface` File manager interface that has 6 options - Add folder, subfolder and file, and delete, rename and move file.
+Also it has a list of files uploaded by currently logged in user (which is dynamically updated).
 - `/folders-interface` Interface to input folder name
 - `/folders` To handle folder upload to s3 bucket
 - `/subfolders-interface`Interface to input subfolder and parentfolder name